-Here, \(\bar{d}_{neg}^{\text{min}}\) denotes the minimum absolute distance to any non-target object (negative object) observed over the entire grasping episode.
-It serves as a global penalty term to discourage risky proximity to non-target objects at any point during execution, and $r_{grasp}$ is defined as:
+Here, $r_{pos}$ provides a positive reward that encourages the dexterous hand to approach the target object.
+Conversely, $r_{neg}$ introduces a global penalty term based on $\bar{d}_{neg}^{\text{min}}$, the minimum absolute distance to any non-target (negative) object surface observed throughout the entire grasping episode.
+This term serves as a global penalty term to discourage risky proximity to non-target objects at any point during execution.
+At each timestep, the complete reward function is defined as: